HL Gender Pay Gap Report 2019

-"Diversity, inclusion and giving an equal opportunity to everyone who wishes to progress their career are all extremely important to me.
-A diverse and balanced workforce is good for our clients, it’s good for building a team with colleagues and it is also important for investors.
+Diversity and inclusion, and giving an equal opportunity to everyone who wishes to progress their career at HL are all extremely important to me.

 Understanding the pay gap